Continuing, and justified, interest in agile and lean-agile

 For example, a recent McKinsey article explores how the combination of lean and agile “complement each other in ways that increase the impact they generate.”5 The McKinsey authors further posit lean and agile “share a set of [four] foundational objectives,”6 and they demonstrate the strength from different combinations of lean and agile team models are most appropriate for situations of varying “nature of demand” (variable to predictable) and of varying “nature of activity” (repeatable, operational to creative customer facing).7

-Our point of view for an enterprise, scalable agile methodology is best met by Scaled Agile’s Structured Agile Framework (SAFe).
+Our point of view for an enterprise, scalable agile methodology is best met by Scaled Agile’s Scaled Agile Framework (SAFe).

-Because the Structured Agile Framework is so broad and comprehensive, we have broken our point of view for “How to adopt agile business practices” into two abridged parts.
+Because the Scaled Agile Framework is so broad and comprehensive, we have broken our point of view for “How to adopt agile business practices” into two abridged parts.

 - Part 1 of 2: Basic Concepts, (this article) founded in familiar concepts, but with SAFe’s unique spin on both of lean and agile as seen through NextForge’s general management business perspective.